-- Standard Paracetamol will be administered in liquid or tablet form for the relief of pain ie period pain, migraine. - Standard Ibuprofen will ONLY be administered in tablet form to pupils age 12 and over for period pain, migraine and muscle/skeletal disorders involving inflammation ie joint sprains with specific written consent from parents. - For mild allergic reaction Standard Piriton will be administered with written consent from parents
+- Standard Paracetamol will be administered in liquid or tablet form for the relief of pain ie period pain, migraine. - For mild allergic reaction Standard Piriton will be administered with written consent from parents

 Prescribed and Non-Prescribed Medication

 - On no account should students bring any medication to school for self-administration without informing the school in writing. - Parents may come into the school and administer medicine to their child, or they may request that a member of school staff administers the medicine.